Baseball Arm Care Stretching Exercises

 Range of Motion in the Baseball Pitcher

 Repetitive throwing during a young player’s period of peak growth causes changes to the structure of the upper arm bone.
-The middle portion of the arm bone actually rotates backward in relation to the upper end of the bone.
-This is termed retroversion and it is a necessary and beneficial adaptation.
+The middle portion of the arm bone rotates backward about the upper end of the bone.
+This is termed retroversion, and it is a necessary and beneficial adaptation.
 It allows the baseball player to achieve greater amounts of shoulder external rotation range of motion, or layback, during the arm cocking phase of throwing.

 Retroversion causes an increase in the amount of shoulder external rotation but a decrease in the amount of available internal rotation.
 Again, this is a necessary change to improve performance.
 Research suggests that the total arc of internal and external rotation range of motion is what becomes important.
 The total arc of motion between the throwing and non-throwing shoulder should be within 5 degrees of each other (shown in the illustration below).
 Stretching exercises help restore symmetry between sides when differences are large.